Code-Institute-Submissions/sraideanna/README.md

 ### Existing Features

 > please note that Sráideanna does not yet include authentication for user login

+#### Basic Features
+* Unregistered users can search the database, consult street pages and public user profiles.
+A user who is not logged in will be redirected to the login page if they attempt to add translations.

 #### User Registration
 * Committed users can register in order to contribute translations to the streets database.